How to set up MTD-compatible digital records from scratch

 How do I choose the right software for my trade?

-Look for software that offers trade-specific categorisation, direct submission capabilities, and a user-friendly interface.
+When choosing software, look for options that offer trade-specific categorisation, direct submission capabilities, and a user-friendly interface.
 Consider the cost and any additional features that might benefit your business.
+Reading reviews and seeking recommendations from fellow tradespeople can also be helpful in making an informed decision.

 What records do I need to keep digitally?

 You must keep records of all sales, income, expenses, VAT (if applicable), and bank transactions.
-This ensures you have a comprehensive digital log for HMRC submissions.
+This ensures a comprehensive digital log for HMRC submissions and helps you maintain accurate financial records for your business operations, providing clarity and ease of access.

 Where can I find more information on MTD ITSA?

-Further information is available on the HMRC website, which offers comprehensive guidance on MTD ITSA requirements.
+Further information is available on the HMRC website, which offers detailed guidance on MTD ITSA requirements.
+This resource is invaluable for understanding the intricacies of the system and staying compliant with ongoing obligations.

 Ready to get started?